Blog Post

 • Founder backgrounds: employment history, domain expertise, prior exits or failures

-• Co-founder dynamics: how long they have worked together, how they divide responsibilities, whether there is a clear decision-maker
+• Co-founder dynamics: how long they have worked together, how they divide responsibilities, whether there's a clear decision-maker

-• Key hires: who is already on the team vs. who is planned.
+• Key hires: who's already on the team vs. who's planned.
 Are the first hires aligned with the current lifecycle phase?

 • Advisor relationships: are advisors actively engaged, or are they names on a slide?